General Argyres-Douglas Theory: AD points from 6d theory

+This is in agreement with the number of quiver nodes in the BPS quiver as suggested by its name.

-Let's check this using the information of the moduli space of Hitchin's equation with such an irregular singularity.
-Let's assume the integer pole and the order is $r={nk\over k} +2=n+2$, and this theory is $(A_{k-1},A_{nk-1})$ theory.
-The dimension of the moduli space with such a irregular singularity is
+The above fact can be checked using the geometric property of the irregular singularity.
+Let's assume the singularity has integer pole and the order is $r={nk\over k} +2=n+2$, which actually defines the $(A_{k-1},A_{nk-1})$ theory.
+The dimension of the moduli space with such an irregular singularity is